-- A 2:1 blend of beef to pork creates meatballs that are rich and flavorful, with just the right balance of springiness and tenderness.
+- A 2:1 ratio of beef to pork creates meatballs that are rich and flavorful, with just the right balance of springiness and tenderness.

 - Frying half the onion in butter and leaving the other half raw adds both sweetness and depth to the meatballs, along with a little bit of texture.

-- A splash of soy sauce and cider vinegar create a gravy that's flavorful and rich, with just the right balance.
+- A splash of soy sauce and cider vinegar creates a gravy that's flavorful and rich, with just the right balance.